Souvenir (2016 film): Background

+Music

+Lauderdale and Defurne had met twelve years previously at the group's first show in Belgium.
+They stayed in contact and when Defurne sent Lauderdale his first film, North Sea Texas, he told him that he wanted to work with him.
+For the film, they had two soundtracks in mind : Miles Davis 1958 soundtrack for Elevator to the Gallows and Art Blakey's for Dangerous Liaisons in 1960 - both of which had music improvised over the images; the same process was used with the musicians from Pink Martini in studios in Portland.
+Defurne and Yves Verbraeken wrote the words for Huppert's three songs to pre-composed music.
+Lauderdale added that "in this film, there’s a kind of modern sadness, something that reminds me of The Umbrellas of Cherbourg.
+Souvenir is an optimistic fairytale and I like that.
+We need joy in our lives and Bavo’s film has that amazing ability to reflect that joy.
+The film tells us we still have a shot at happiness.

 Reception

 Critical response

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 50% based on 28 reviews, with an average rating of 5.6/10.
 The website's consensus reads: "Souvenir flickers intermittently to life thanks to the reliably great Isabelle Huppert, but ultimately proves too wan and predictable to recommend."
 Metacritic gave the film a score of 49 out of 100 based on 10 critical reviews, indicating "mixed or average reviews".

+The BFI webpage comments that with Souvenir, "Bavo Defurne has created a candy coloured gem – think Pierre et Gilles for design references.
+With enthralling performances from Huppert and Azaïs, and an original soundtrack by Pink Martini that you'll be singing long afterwards, this is one of the sweetest love stories [of the Festival]".

 Accolades

 With Souvenir Bavo Defurne won the VFF Highlight Pitch Award at the Berlinale Co-Production Market in 2014.

 Bavo Defurne was nominated for the Ensor (award), the Flanders equivalent of the Oscars, for Best Direction for the film in 2017.
 Other nominations included Best Make-up, Best Art Direction and Best Actor for Kévin Azaïs.
 The film won the Ensor for Best Costume Design.